 She, and her husband Dipanjan, donated the Deb Colloquium Room in the Cotchett Law Center.

 Houston also worked as an attorney for the Office of the General Counsel at the San Francisco Bay Area Rapid Transit District (BART) and worked as BART’s Principal Administrative Analyst for the Office of Civil Rights.
 Previously, he worked as a Contracts Compliance Officer at the San Francisco Human Rights Commission.
-Houston served on the UC Hastings Board of Governors and is the past president of the Charles Houston Bar Association and the California Association of Black Lawyers.
+Houston served on the UC Law SF Board of Governors and is the past president of the Charles Houston Bar Association and the California Association of Black Lawyers.

 He said, “I agreed to serve on the Hastings Board because I believe in and want to help the university achieve its mission of exceptional teaching, influential scholarship, and exemplary public service.
-UC Hastings is special to me because my law degree from the university has allowed me to accelerate my path to economic and social mobility, strengthen my community, and reduce barriers to opportunity for me.”
+UC Law SF is special to me because my law degree from the university has allowed me to accelerate my path to economic and social mobility, strengthen my community, and reduce barriers to opportunity for me.”

 Houston has spoken at Hastings about being a first-generation college student, who attended community college before getting his undergraduate degree from U.C.
-Berkeley, “I hope to help UC Hastings improve their diversity, equity and inclusive initiatives.
+Berkeley, “I hope to help UC Law SF improve their diversity, equity and inclusive initiatives.
 I’m a big believer in effectuating the change that you want to see, so in my new role on the Board of Directors I want to ‘be the action.”